parkermac/LO/README.md

 - It is initially specified in `LO_user/get_lo_info.py`
 - You don't run `get_lo_info.py` itself, but instead it is run every time you run the method `lo_tools/lo_tools/Lfun.Lstart()` which adds a few more application-specific entries to Ldir.

-#### `get_lo_info.py` is designed to be the one place where you set machine-dependent choices.
+`get_lo_info.py` is designed to be the one place where you set machine-dependent choices.
 It looks to see what machine you are working on.
 It allows you to set several paths to model output, for example: Ldir['roms_out'], Ldir['roms_out1'], and so on.

 ---

 ## Organization of LO and relation to LO_output

-To Do: need to explain what [gtag] etc. are.
+**Naming convention**: We follow a fairly strict system of naming things associated with a ROMS run in order to allow for modularity, e.g. running a given grid and forcing files with a new executable.

+Things that I type in [ ] below mean that they would be replaced by specific strings, for example when using them as command line arguments.

+- [gridname] is the name of the grid (e.g. cas6)
+- [tag] is a name to identify a collection of forcing files (e.g. v3)
+- [ex_name] is the name of the ROMS executable (e.g. lo8b)
+- [fstring] is a date string of the form fYYYY.MM.DD (e.g. f2021.07.04).
+- [frc] is the name of one of the forcings (e.g. ocn0).

+Grids are just identified by [gridname].

+Collections of forcing files are identified by [gridname]_[tag] which is also referred to as [gtag] or Ldir['gtag'].

+A specific run is identified by [gridname]_[tag]_[ex_name] which is also referred to as [gtagex] or Ldir['gtagex'].

 | LO | LO_output |
 | --- | --- |